pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-The following defines the help output for the `pywbemcli connection test --help` subcommand
+The following defines the help output for the `pywbemcli connection test --help` command

 ::

     Usage: pywbemcli connection test [COMMAND-OPTIONS]

-      Execute a predefined WBEM request.
+      Test current connection with a predefined WBEM request.

       This executes a predefined request against the current WBEM server to confirm that the connection exists and is working.